MaienM/ESP32-Faikin/README.md

 ### Name change

 Yes, it seems Daikin don't like Faikin, and I don't have the time or money to argue.
+Given (ongoing) issues with Amazon, Faikout is now a registered trademark.

 # ESP32-Faikout